-As you can see, freemium models work because they give a taste of the value the user can have.
-It can be a very effective for getting new customers.
+Freemium models are one of the most popular tactics for product-led growth because they give a taste of the value the user can have.
+It can be very effective for getting new customers.
 So how do you make freemium models work for your product?
-Let's dive deep.
+Let's get into it.

 The freemium model is a great strategy to convince new users to switch to the premium version of your product.